An introduction to the Watergate Scandal

 Destroyed politically after the smoking gun tape was revealed and it was only a matter of time before he resigned.

-Watergate scandal Side Conspiracy – John Dean
+Side Conspiracy – John Dean

 One conspiracy alleged that the break-in was ordered by White House Counsel John Dean in order to cover up embarrassing information about a call girl who was a friend of Dean’s wife.
 According to main Watergate figure Gordon Liddy, Watergate was initiated by Dean.
 This theory is also covered in the book Silent Coup.
-Dean would go on to spend only four months in prison before emerging without a scratch and wrote a book outlining the disastrous scandals that went on during the Bush administration.
+Dean would go on to spend only four months in prison before emerging without a scratch and wrote a book outlining the disastrous scandals that occurred during the Bush administration.
 Silent Coup and the Gordon Liddy versions of Watergate are regarded as conspiracy theories.
 But then again, so was Watergate before it was found to be true.
-And even if the break-in was all Dean’s doing it ultimately served a good purpose – to reveal a grossly incompetent president.
+And even if the break-in was all Dean’s doing it ultimately served a great purpose – to reveal a grossly incompetent president.

 Conclusion to the Watergate Scandal